How Car Insurance Companies Try to Mislead Crash Victims

 Insurance adjusters know how to mislead auto accident victims, particularly on the phone.
 They talk to crash victims all the time, so they know how to trick you into making statements they can use against you.
 Below, learn more about misleading statements auto insurance companies often make when talking to crash victims.

-The Minneapolis auto accident lawyers at TSR Injury Law have recovered more than $150 million in compensation for injury victims throughout the state.
+The Minneapolis auto accident lawyers at TSR Injury Law have recovered $300 million in compensation for injury victims throughout the state.
 This includes millions in compensation for car crash victims.
 Schedule an initial consultation today.

 ‘We Are on Your Side’

 Insurance companies know crash victims are more likely to trust them if they feel the insurance company is on their side.
 That is why they act friendly on the phone and may express concern over your injuries.
 They may call to check up on you or ask if there is anything that they can help you with.